AlirieGray/AlirieGray/README.md

 ### Hi there 👋
-I'm Alirie, a full-stack software engineer, student, writer from Los Angeles.
+I'm Alirie, a full-stack software engineer, student, and writer from Los Angeles.
 I'm passionate about video games as a storytelling medium and the potential of technology as a force for good in the world.
 Also a perpetual project-starter working on being more of a "project-finisher."

 ----------------------------------